VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Disclosure of LLM use

+We introduced \textbf{VAL-Bench}, a large-scale benchmark for testing whether LLMs apply human values consistently across prompts with opposing framings of controversial issues.
+We make a concrete argument that belief consistency is a necessary requirement for value alignment.
+Empirically, we find that most LLMs exhibit a high amount of belief inconsistency and argue that due to the potential harms of such behavior, it should be prioritized as an important goal of alignment training.
+We also show that models with higher consistency achieve that primarily via refusals, lowering expressivity of those models in ambiguous and sensitive situations.
+By grounding evaluation in real-world controversies and enabling scalable, automated assessment, VAL-Bench provides a reproducible tool for tracking progress in value alignment training.

+Future work could extend \textbf{VAL-Bench} into other languages.
+Languages form natural boundaries in communication, and thus they may foster a unique ecosystem of values.
+Applying these methods across different languages could be very instructive.
+Another natural extension is to evaluate \textit{word-deed consistency}.
+LLMs are increasingly being provided more and more agency through the use of tools, and it is important for them to do what they say.

-\subsection{Disclosure of LLM use}
+\section{Disclosure of LLM use}

-We utilize OpenAI ChatGPT, mainly GPT-5 and sometimes GPT-4o, and Anthropic Claude Sonnet 4 to (1) aid and polish writing, and (2) retrieve and discover related literature.
-We manually verify all related works originally suggested by ChatGPT or Claude.
-No full paragraphs are completely generated by these LLMs.
+We utilize OpenAI ChatGPT, mainly GPT-5, Claude Sonnet-4, Opus 4.1 and sometimes GPT-4o, to (1) aid and polish writing, and (2) retrieve and discover related literature.
+We manually verify all related works originally suggested by LLMs.
+None of the paragraphs is completely generated by an LLM.

-\subsection{Ethics Statement}
+\section{Ethics Statement}

 We propose VAL-Bench to improve alignment and safety evaluation of language models.
 We do not anticipate direct negative ethical impacts beyond the usual risks of benchmark misuse, which we mitigate by open release and clear intended-use documentation.